DigitalInnovation/brightcloud-container-registry/acr-image-promotion-action/README.md

-# ACR Image Promotion Actions
+# ACR Image Promotion Action

-A family of GitHub Actions for promoting container images between Azure Container Registry environments with strict validation and security controls.
+A family of GitHub Actions for promoting container images between Azure Container Registry (ACR) environments with enterprise-grade security, validation, and team isolation.

 ## 🎯 Quick Start Actions (Recommended)

 ### 1. Promote to Production
-The most common operation - promotes from `dev` in nonprod registry to `prod` in production registry.
+The most common operation - promotes from `dev` in nonprod registry to `production` in production registry.

 ```yaml
 - name: Promote to Production